LIFE STORY

 But I did have to worry about the effect on my family.
 Yasuko would have been upset over the abrupt break in relations, especially since she had been teaching Japanese to Menadue’s elder daughter, and never got to see her again.

-I had hoped for them to grow up feeling some connection with Australia by playing with children of Embassy families.
+I had hoped my children could grow up feeling some connection with Australia by playing with children of Embassy families.

 That possibility was also cut off by my mis-behaviour.